ubc-library-rc/IntroR/content/Concepts.md

 ### Practice 3

 The following screenshot shows how to download and import the 2016 and 2021 Census data about the race and gender of judges in Canada <https://abacus.library.ubc.ca/dataset.xhtml?persistentId=hdl:11272.1/AB2/PG2NB4>.
 The dataset is retrieved from [Abacus](https://abacus.library.ubc.ca/).
 Try follow the steps to import the data into your RStudio.

-From the Abacus website <https://abacus.library.ubc.ca/> "The Abacus Data Network is a data repository collaboration involving Libraries at Simon Fraser University (SFU), the University of British Columbia (UBC), the University of Northern British Columbia (UNBC) and the University of Victoria (UVic)."

 <p align="center">